-- edges(); is used to define shapes of the edges if they are not straight polySpline, polyLine, line, simpleSpline, arc.
-We will use arc later on. - mergePatchPairs(); is used to stitch two blocks that are not connected, but share the same physical surface at a patch of each block.
+- edges (); is used to define shapes of the edges if they are not straight - polySpline, polyLine, line, simpleSpline, arc.
+We will use arc later on. - (The following not in the blockMeshDict of this case anymore.
+You can figure out yourself if it works to add again)

+mergePatchPairs(); is used to stitch two blocks that are not connected, but share the same physical surface at a patch of each block.
 This means that both blocks have a patch which is defined with four vertices in the same location as the corresponding patch in the neighbouring block, but the vertices are not the same in both blocks.
 It should be possible to stitch non-conformal meshes so the number of nodes and the distribution of the nodes do not have to be the same on both sides.
 This can also be done for two separate meshes, using the stitchMesh utility.
 We will do that later.

-To sum up, the blockMeshDict dictionary generates a block with: x/y/z dimensions 0.1/0.1/0.01
+- \bullet To sum up, the blockMeshDict dictionary generates a block with: x/y/z dimensions 0.1/0.1/0.01 - $20 \times 20 \times 1$ cells

-20×20×1 cells
+'''

 wall fixedWalls patch at three sides

 wall movingWall patch at one side

 empty frontAndBack patch at two sides

+'''

-- The type empty tells OpenFOAM that it is a 2D case, i.e. the equations will not be solved for in the direction of the empty patches.
-In fact, the discretization will explicitly neglect the third direction, which makes the numerical problem purely 2D. - Read more about blockMesh yourself in the UserGuide. - You can also convert mesh files from third-party products see the User-Guide.
+• The type empty tells OpenFOAM that it is a 2D case, i.e. the equations will not be solved for in the direction of the empty patches.
+In fact, the discretization will explicitly neglect the third direction, which makes the numerical problem purely 2D.

+- Read more about blockMesh yourself in the UserGuide. - You can also convert mesh files from third-party products see the User-Guide.
 If you use ICEM, a good procedure is to write a Fluent mesh file (.msh) and convert it with fluentMeshToFoam or fluent3DMeshToFoam.